- Written by Dr.Mehmet Demircioglu

 Does sweating during sport damage grafts?

 Sweat alone is not usually the main reason grafts are lost.
 The bigger problem is what heavy sweating causes around healing skin.
-The patient wipes, scratches, removes a cap, presses a towel, keeps training in heat, or exposes the scalp to dirt and friction.
+You wipe, scratch, remove a cap, press a towel, keep training in heat, or expose the scalp to dirt and friction.

-The page on sweating after a hair transplant explains this more directly.
+Sweating after a hair transplant also needs this distinction.
 Daily mild sweat is not the same as a hard training session in a warm gym, outdoor football under sun, or boxing with headgear that traps heat.

 Sport should wait if sweat is combined with scabs, pimples, folliculitis, spreading redness, or discomfort.
 A dry, settled scalp can tolerate more than an irritated scalp.
 If the recipient area is already irritated, the calendar alone is not enough reason to return.

 There is also a hygiene issue.
 Shared mats, gloves, helmets, towels, turf, dust, and dirty hands do not belong near a newly healing scalp.
-A patient may not think about this until after the first session back, when itching or redness starts and they wonder whether they pushed too early.
+Do not share towels or headwear during the return phase, and do not press a gym towel into the recipient area after sweating.
+Many people think about this only after the first session back, when itching or redness starts and they wonder whether they pushed too early.

 Can I wear a helmet or head protection for sport?